Home > HIRESW documentation

 The HiresWindow is a dual-core modeling system run at ~3 km horizontal spacing and without parameterized convection*.
 The two dynamical cores are the Advanced Research Weather Research and Forecasting (WRF-ARW) model and the Nonhydrostatic Multiscale Model on B-grid (NMMB).

 This modeling system runs over five different domains on the following schedule:

 18Z (Alaska and Puerto Rico)

-All runs are statically initialized by interpolation of GFS and/or RAP (CONUS only) model output to generate the initial and lateral boundary conditions for the HiresWindow runs.
+All runs are statically initialized by interpolation of GFS and/or RAP (CONUS and PR only) model output to generate the initial and lateral boundary conditions for the HiresWindow runs.
+The new second member of the WRF-ARW is initialized by interpolation from the NAM.
 The HiresWindow runs are integrated to 48 h.

 The WRF-ARW is developed and supported by the National Center for Atmospheric Research (NCAR), and the NMMB is developed by NCEP/EMC and supported by the Developmental Testbed Center (DTC) at NCAR.
 More WRF information is available at http://www.mmm.ucar.edu/wrf/users/ for the WRF-ARW, and at http://www.dtcenter.org/wrf-nmm/users/ for the NMMB.

 *NMMB runs over Puerto Rico and Guam do utilize parameterized convection